-Klar photoluminescence microscopes (micro-PL) provide spectroscopy and spatial resolution.
-The instruments are designed to be portable, with a footprint of approximately 1 sq. ft.
+Klar photoluminescence microscopes (micro-PL) provide rapid spectroscopic signatures.
+The instruments are designed to be portable, with a footprint of approximately one square foot.

 Left: PL spectra from the Klar micro-PL and a standard (non-microscope) fluorescence spectrometer.
 The main peak is band-edge luminescence and the sideband at 900 nm is emission from a defect level.
 Sample provided by Mike Scarpulla (University of Utah) and Chris Ferekides (University of South Florida).

 Klar scanning microscopes take PL spectra over a grid of (x,y) points.
 By analyzing the PL spectra, slight variations in the sample's optical properties can be visualized.
 The image below shows the PL energy over the surface of a polished CdTe sample.